valkey-java/valkey-java.github.io/connect_tls.md

 nav_order: 3
 ---

-The following code shows how to use jackey to enable SSL and connect to valkey:
+The following code shows how to use valkey-java to enable SSL and connect to valkey:
 # Standalone
 ```java
 import java.io.FileInputStream;